PopMaster: Online

 An interactive version of PopMaster was launched on 1 March 2010.
-The game can now be played on the Radio 2 web and mobile sites, or in a Facebook application.
-The game features text, image, sound and video questions, and scores are determined by how quickly the player answers correctly.
-A voiceover from Ken Bruce features throughout the game.
-Players can also challenge friends to beat their high scores.
-The maximum score possible is 39.
+The game could be played on the Radio 2 web and mobile sites until 3 March 2023.
+The game featured text, image, sound and video questions; scores are determined by how quickly the player answers correctly.
+A voiceover from Ken Bruce features throughout the game and players can also challenge friends to beat their high scores; the maximum score possible is 39.

-Since 29 October 2018, PopMaster has been available as a podcast for thirty days after the original broadcast.
+From 29 October 2018 until the quiz moved to Greatest Hits Radio, PopMaster was available as a podcast on BBC Sounds for thirty days after the original broadcast.

-Other
+Miscellaneous

-PopMaster was parodied by comedian and BBC 6 Music presenter Jon Holmes on his weekend show in the game "Ken Bruce Master".
-The game is described thus: "On PopMaster listeners have to answer questions about pop stars.
-On Ken Bruce Master pop stars have to answer questions about Ken Bruce."
+PopMaster was parodied by comedian and BBC Radio 6 Music presenter Jon Holmes on his weekend show in the game Ken Bruce Master.
+The game is described thus: "On PopMaster, listeners have to answer questions about pop stars; on Ken Bruce Master, pop stars have to answer questions about Ken Bruce."
 Very surreal questions then follow, in the style of Chuck Norris facts.
 Many pop and rock stars have played the game for "no prizes whatsoever due to current compliance guidelines."
-At Christmas 2007 Ken Bruce himself participated and lost.
+At Christmas 2007, Ken Bruce himself participated and lost.

-The format of PopMaster is similar to that of David Hamilton's Music Game which ran on his Radio 2 show in the late 1970s and early to mid-1980s.
-In the late 1980s, the station largely moved away from pop music so there was no such quiz on the station for some time.
+The format of PopMaster is similar to that of David Hamilton's Music Game, which ran on his Radio 2 show in the late 1970s and early to mid-1980s.
+In the late 1980s, the station largely moved away from pop music, so there was no such quiz on the station for some time.

-BBC Radio 2 replaced PopMaster with a new daily quiz called Ten to the Top launched at the start of Gary Davies's interim period covering the morning show and continuing with Vernon Kay as its permanent host.
+BBC Radio 2 replaced PopMaster with a new daily quiz called Ten to the Top launched at the start of Gary Davies' interim period covering the morning show and continuing with Vernon Kay as its permanent host.
 While the winner gets the same top prize as in PopMaster, the runner up gets a Radio 2 mug.